 So how is it even possible to undertake this type of feat?
 For one, Arctic terns are well physically adapted to flying long distances because of their low weight.
 Not only do they not hold much extra chub, but these birds, and in fact all birds, have hollow bones.
 This reduced weight compared to body size makes long distance flight, and all flight really, much easier.

 A second advantage is their behaviour.
-Arctic terns eat food from the oceans, and their hunting mechanism is to hover above the water, then lunge just below its surface to catch food.
-This, and their ability to catch and eat insects during flight means that it is pretty easy for them to both eat on the go as well as whilst crossing large stretches of water where you or I might struggle to find much to eat.
-It should be noted that whilst their journey south can take many months, the journey back north can be done in little over one month as prevailing winds help to scoot them along quicker.
+Arctic terns eat food from the oceans, and their hunting mechanism is to hover above the water, then lunge just below it’s surface to catch food.
+This, and their ability to catch and eat insects during flight means that it is pretty easy for them to eat on the go, as well as whilst crossing large stretches of water where you or I might struggle to find much to eat.

 Luckily Arctic terns aren’t an especially endangered species.
 They have decent numbers at the moment, though there are concerns if they lose a lot of habitat or food sources, either to climate change or further human development such as Arctic oil fields in the future.
 Natural predators include things like rats and mink who attack nests, and if a human gets too close, the birds will valiantly defend their offspring by pecking you and then pooping on your head.
 Sound like an effective deterrent to be fair.
 Their fiestiness can be pretty impressive, as they have been known to chase off polar bears from accidentally wandering onto their nests.